Device-independent uncloneable encryption: Security definitions

-\begin{definition}[Distinguishing attack and indistinguishable security] A \emph{distinguishing attack} on a DI-VKECM scheme is a process of the following form (here for ease of explanation we take the message space $\clM$ to contain a particular value labelled as $\mathbf{0}$ without loss of generality): \begin{enumerate} \item An adversary generates a state on registers $ME$, where $M$ is a classical register on the message space and $E$ is some (possibly quantum) side-information. \item A uniformly random bit $B$ is independently generated, and used as follows: if $B=0$ then $\Enc(1^\lambda, \mathbf{0})$ is performed; if $B=1$ then $\Enc(1^\lambda, M)$ is performed on the $M$ register produced by the adversary in the previous step.
+\begin{definition}[Distinguishing attack and indistinguishable security] A \emph{distinguishing attack} on a VKECM scheme is a process of the following form (here for ease of explanation we take the message space $\clM$ to contain a particular value labelled as $\mathbf{0}$ without loss of generality): \begin{enumerate} \item An adversary generates a state on registers $ME$, where $M$ is a classical register on the message space and $E$ is some (possibly quantum) side-information. \item A uniformly random bit $B$ is independently generated, and used as follows (in which the receiver can behave dishonestly when implementing $\Enc$): if $B=0$ then $\Enc(1^\lambda, \mathbf{0})$ is performed; if $B=1$ then $\Enc(1^\lambda, M)$ is performed on the $M$ register produced by the adversary in the previous step.
 In either case, a flag $F$, a private key $\Kpriv$, and a ciphertext state $\rho$ (on a register $Q$) are produced. \item A measurement is performed on the state on $QE$ to produce a single bit $\hat{B}$. \end{enumerate} A protocol is said to be \emph{indistinguishable-secure} if for all distinguishing attacks, we have

 where the probability is taken over all randomness in the described procedures. \end{definition}